Combinatorial model categories are equivalent to presentable quasicategories

-\smallset \proclaim Definition.
-Denote by $@=Set$ the full subcategory of the category of sets and maps of sets on objects given by sets whose rank does not exceed their cardinality.
+\proclaim Definition. ^^={smaller sets} Denote by $@=Set$ the full subcategory of the category of sets and maps of sets on objects given by sets~$S$ whose rank does not exceed their cardinality.

+\proclaim Remark.
+The inclusion of the category $@Set$ (^!{smaller sets}) into the category of sets and maps of sets is an equivalence of categories, since every set is bijective with a cardinal.

-\smallcompact \proclaim Remark.
-Locally presentable categories can be equivalently defined as accessible reflective localizations of categories of presheaves of sets on small categories.
-If we interpret sets as objects of $@Set$ (\vsmallset), then for any locally presentable category~$C$ and any regular cardinal~$λ$, the category $\K_λ(C)$ is a small category.
+\proclaim Remark. ^^={smaller locally presentable} Every locally presentable category is equivalent to a full subcategory~$C$ of a category of presheaves of sets on a small category.
+If we interpret sets as objects of $@Set$ (^!{smaller sets}), then for every regular cardinal~$λ$, the category $\K_λ(C)$ is a small category.
+Thus, from now on we require (without a loss of generality) that a locally presentable category~$C$ satisfies the following condition: for any regular cardinal~$λ$, the category $\K_λ(C)$ is a small category.
 This convention will be used throughout this article.

-\smallind \proclaim Remark.
-Given a small category~$C$ and a regular cardinal~$λ$, we can construct the $λ$-ind-completion $\Ind^λ(C)$ of~$C$ as follows.
-Take the category of presheaves of sets on~$C$ (\vsmallset) and extract the full subcategory of presheaves that are small $λ$-filtered colimits of representable functors.
-Using \vsmallset, the resulting category $\Ind^λ(C)$ is locally presentable in the sense of \vsmallcompact.
-In particular, for any regular cardinal $μ≥λ$, the category $\Ind^λ_μ(C)≔\K_μ(\Ind^λ(C))$ is a small category.
-We refer to $\Ind^λ_μ(C)$ as the {\it $(λ,μ)$-ind-completion of~$C$}.
+Recall the following variant (due to Ehresmann, see Beurier–Pastor–Guitart [\Clusters, Definition~4.1]) of the free cocompletion construction of a locally small category~$C$, which defines a (strict) endofunctor on locally small categories.

+\proclaim Definition. ^^={strict cocompletion} Given a locally small category~$C$, the {\it strict free cocompletion\/} of~$C$ is a category $\Clu(C)$ defined as follows (Beurier–Pastor–Guitart [\Clusters, Theorem~3.9]).
+Objects are small diagrams $I→C$ (where a small category~$I$ is a category internal to $@Set$ as in ^!{smaller sets}).
+Morphisms are ^={cluster[s|]}, as defined in Beurier–Pastor–Guitart [\Clusters, Definition~3.1].

+\proclaim Remark.
+The set of morphisms $P→Q$ of clusters is canonically isomorphic to (Beurier–Pastor–Guitart [\Clusters, Proposition~3.11]).
+The resulting category $\Clu(C)$ is equivalent to the category of small presheaves on~$C$.
+The construction presented here has an advantage that it is manifestly strictly functorial in~$C$.

+\proclaim Definition. ^^={compact strict cocompletion} If $μ$ is a regular cardinal and $C$ is a locally small category, we denote by $\Clu_μ(C)$ the full subcategory of $\Clu(C)$ on diagrams whose indexing category is $μ$-small.

+\proclaim Remark. ^^={small category of compact objects} If $μ$ is a regular cardinal and $C$ is a locally small category, the canonical inclusion of the category $\Clu_μ(C)$ into the full subcategory of $μ$-presentable objects in $\Clu(C)$ is an equivalence of categories.
+If $C$ is a small category, then the domain $\Clu_μ(C)$ is a small category thanks to ^!{smaller sets}, whereas the codomain $\K_μ(\Clu(C))$ is not a small category, but merely an essentially small category, since any diagram indexed by a category with a terminal object is a compact object, so there is a proper class of compact objects.
+In particular, if $C$ is a small category, the category $\Clu(C)$ is not locally presentable in the sense of ^!{smaller locally presentable}.

+\proclaim Definition. ^^={smaller ind-completion} Suppose $λ$ is a regular cardinal and $C$ is a category.
+We define the locally $λ$-presentable (in the sense of ^!{smaller locally presentable}) category $\Ind^λ(C)$ as the full subcategory of the strict free cocompletion $\Clu(C)$ of~$C$ (^!{strict cocompletion}) on diagrams whose indexing category is a small $λ$-filtered category.